 Last winter, we had a blizzard in the northeast.
 The yoga studio where I practice was closed, but one of teachers posted a YouTube video on Facebook so we could all practice at home.
 It was wonderful!
 I wouldn’t be surprised if the next step in her career is creating more videos and DVDs.

 If you market online, you’ve heard it said that content is king.
-To be honest, I’m a little tired of hearing that.
 Obviously, your online presence depends on something your audience can read, hear, or see.
 The problem is there’s so much to read, hear, and see these days that a lot goes unnoticed.

 The real question is how can you stand out?
-Here are a few ways to consider:
+Here are a few things to consider when you are working on your content marketing writing plan:

-I hope these words will help you move along the path of your dreams.
-I’d love to learn what you’re creating, and so would others, I’m sure.
-Please share your thoughts in the comments, and let’s see how we can help each other move forward!
+I hope these ideas will help you move along the path of your dreams.
+I’d love to learn what you’re creating and how you're using a content marketing writing strategy to share what you're creating.
+Right now there is someone out there who needs the service you provide.
+Please share in the comments, and let’s see how we can help each other move forward!